By Alex Rodino — Founder, Alexander Rodino Collective | Serving Savannah & Coastal Georgia

 When Long-Time Owners Need to Run the Math

 If you bought decades ago, paid off the mortgage, added improvements, and now own a much more valuable property, run the gain calculation before listing.
-The sale price is not the taxable gain.
-Basis, improvements, selling costs, and exclusions all matter.
+The sale price is not the taxable gain — basis, improvements, selling costs, and exclusions all matter.

 Documentation to Save

-- Original purchase documents if available
+- Original purchase documents (if available)

-- Closing statements
+- All closing statements

-- Major renovation receipts
+- Major renovation receipts & permits

 - Roof, HVAC, plumbing, electrical, and addition records